hydroffice/hyo2_qc/docs/user_manual_survey_bag_checks.rst

 **Check GDAL Compatibility**: Checks to ensure that the surface is compatible with GDAL.
 Checks the following:
     * Checks that that the grid does not have more than 10,000,000 refinement grids which will result in a GDAL error

-.. rubric:: Footnotes

-..
-[1] High uncertainty is calculated as 4.0m + 0.1 * maximum depth of the surface.

 |